lugh-tuatha/acessignment/README.md

     - [ ] Interview Preparation
     - [ ] Comprehensive Library
     - [ ] Useful Chrome Extension
+- [ ] Make all pages style consistently

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.